mwisner/personal-blog/content/post/convox-app-migration.md

 #### Important Notes:
 ##### On domain
-If you want to serve your application at a custom domain, you must use the `domain`. attribute on the service.
+If you want to serve your application at a custom domain, you must use the `domain` attribute on the service.
 The `${HOST}` value can be any valid domain name, but in this example we use and environment variable so that we can use different domains when the application is deployed to multiple racks.

 It's also important that you have an email address setup at `admin@DOMAIN.TLD`.
 Keep it open during the first deployment using your domain.
 Convox will automatically provision an SSL certificate for the domain